laravel/bootcamp.laravel.com/resources/docs/editing-chirps.md

 ## Route

-First we will update our routes file to enable the `update` route for our resource controller:
+First we will update our routes file to enable the `chirps.update` route for our resource controller:

 ```php filename=routes/web.php
 <?php